 This post may contain affiliate links.
 Read my whole disclosure here.

-One of the most frustrating moments in my interactions with my son are those moments when his behavior is completely out of control.
-No matter what I say or do nothing seems to really get to him and help him calm down.
+Some of the most frustrating moments in my interactions with my son are those moments when his behavior is completely out of control.
+No matter what I say or do, nothing seems to really get to him and help him calm down.